arokem/python-matlab-bridge/README.md

 If you specified a prefix when installing zmq, the library file should be located at the same prefix location.

+The pymatbridge MEX extension needs to be able to locate the zmq library.
+If it's in a standard location, you may not need to do anything; if not, there are two ways to accomplish this:

+#### Using the dynamic loader path

+One option is to set an environment variable which will point the loader to the right directory.

-After the library file is located, you need to add it to dynamic loader path on your machine.
-On MacOS, you can do this by adding the following line to your .bash_profile:
+On MacOS, you can do this by adding the following line to your .bash_profile (or similar file for your shell):

 	export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:<Path to your zmq lib directory>

-On Linux, add the following line to your .bash_profile:
+On Linux, add the following line to your .bash_profile (or similar file for your shell):

 	export LD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:<Path to your zmq lib directory>

 On Windows, add the install location of libzmq.dll to the PATH environment variable.
 On Windows 7+, typing "environment variables" into the start menu will bring up the apporpriate Control Panel links.

+#### Pointing the binary at the right place

+Another option is to modify the MEX binary to point to the right location.
+This is preferable in that it doesn't change loader behavior for other libraries than just the pymatbridge messenger.

+On MacOS, you can do this from the root of the pymatbridge code with:

+	install_name_tool -change /usr/local/lib/libzmq.3.dylib <Path to your zmq lib directory>/libzmq.3.dylib messenger/maci64/messenger.mexmaci64

+On Linux, you can add it to the RPATH:

+        patchelf --set-rpath <Path to your zmq lib directory> messenger/mexa64/messenger.mexa64

 ### Install pyzmq
 After step 1 is finished, please grab the latest version of